 We absolutely loved the Hungarian band and dancers that came on board to entertain us one evening during our Danube River Cruise on the Emerald Destiny.
 All we had to do to see the performers was show up at the right time and place, on board.
 It was already included in the cost of the cruise.

 It's true that big ocean cruises include a lot of entertainment.
 Just like big ships, small ships include entertainment.
 You may not have the same theatrical sets as a huge ship, like Disney Cruise Line, but because the ship and group size are smaller, you'll have a much better view and access to the performers.

 Wine and Beer are Included with River Cruises

 There are many big cruises that don't even include soft drinks in the cost of your vacation let alone alcohol.
 That means if you want a soda, you'll pay for it every time you order one.
 And don't even think about getting beer and wine included in your big-ship-cruise-cost unless you add on a drink package or pay per beverage.

 Most river cruises include the cost of beer and wine during lunch and dinner.
 The staff aboard the Emerald Destiny was very generous with keeping our glasses filled during meals.
-So much so, we usually had a full glass to take from dinner to enjoy in the lounge afterward.
+So much so, that we usually had a full glass to take from dinner to enjoy in the lounge afterward.

 Additional drinks could be a significant cost if you like to enjoy adult beverages, especially, on vacation.
 And why wouldn't you if they help you relax and enjoy life?
 You're on vacation!

 The “expense” of river cruises includes drinks.
-Which might make you think twice about calling river cruises “expensive,” when you factor this in.
+This might make you think twice about calling river cruises “expensive,” when you factor this in.

 River Cruises include Wifi